Miepee/AM2R-Autopatcher-Mac/Readme.md

 MacOS may ask for confirmation if you really want to execute the script, in which case accept.
 During the patching process you will be asked if you want to patch for Mac or for Android.
 Press the corresponding number for that.

-The patcher requires xdelta to be installed for all patching processes and additionally java for Android patching.
+The patcher requires xdelta to be installed for all patching processes and additionally Java for Android patching.
 If you don't have xdelta installed, you will be automatically prompted if you want to install it via [Homebrew](https://brew.sh/).
 If you decline this, you have to install xdelta to a location that's inside of your PATH on your own.

 If you want to install mods, simply place the Mac version .zip of the mod into the "Mods" folder and execute the `patcher.command` script again.
 It should now prompt you if you want to install Mods or the Community Updates.
 Simply choose your mod from there.